-To automate the process of object extraction, we developed an Object-Extractor utility module [36], which will be integrated into the Fact-Extractor tool very soon.
+To automate the process of object extraction, we developed an Object-Extractor utility module [36], which is integrated into the Fact-Extractor tool.
 This module is used to extract objects from video frames: the video frame from which the objects will be extracted passes through a color space conversion step, and the color vectors of all the pixels are transformed from RGB into HSV color space, since RGB color space is not perceptually uniform.
 Then, this data is used in the quantization step yielding 18 hue, 3 saturation, 3 value levels, and 4 gray levels as in VisualSeek [40] and VideoQ [6].
 After this step, the median filtering algorithm is applied to eliminate the non-dominant color regions.
 We proposed a modified version of the well-known Flood Fill algorithm, and used it in the Object-Extractor module [36].
 This modified algorithm, which we name Flood Fill for Extraction, is designed to specify object regions.
 The user clicks on an object, and this user-clicked pixel initiates the process, which forks into four branches corresponding to the four neighboring pixels (north, east, south, and west).
 As soon as the difference between the processed pixel's and the initiative pixel's colors exceeds a pre-specified threshold, the execution at a branch stops, and when all of the branches stop, the process ends.
 The user may continue to specify new initiative pixels clicking on some other regions on the object, if necessary.
 Our experimental results show that a few mouse clicks on an object suffice to extract it effectively, in most cases.
-When the Object-Extractor module is incorporated into the Fact-Extractor tool, it will automate the object MBR specification with only a few mouse clicks on objects.
+The Object-Extracter module automates the object MBR specification with only a few mouse clicks on objects.